 District costs with federal grant funds, whether direct or indirect, shall meet the minimum requirements as specified in the 2 CFR 200.403.
 In addition, the costs must meet the general provisions for selected items of cost (2 CFR 200.420).
 Specific items not listed within these procedures shall be evaluated by the Grant Manager and Finance Department on case-by-case basis for allowability.
 The general cost allowability rules for specific items of cost listed within these procedures shall apply to federal grant funds, unless more restrictive allowability rules are required by a particular federal grant award.
-The district shall adhere to the more restrictive allowability rules when a conflict arises between the general allowability rules, the program-specific allowability rules and the district's allowability rules.
+The district shall adhere to the more restrictive allowability rules, the program-specific allowability rules and the district's allowability rules.